zapier/visual-builder/docs/_docs/transfer.md

     // when pulling in attendee samples in the editor we want the most recent attendees = await getRecentAttendees(z, bundle);
   }
+  return attendees;
+};
   ```
 Example of a trigger perform.
 This API uses the page/offset approach to paging.
-Here we check `bundle.meta.page` to differential handling for a Transfer request vs. a regular Zap handling which just returns the most recent objects.
+Here we check `bundle.meta.page` to differentiate handling for a Transfer request vs. a regular Zap handling which just returns the most recent objects.

 ### References